RafaelEmery/fast-api-studies/README.md

 # Fast API Studies

-Projects to study Fast API, a Python framework for building fast and well documented APIs :rocket:
+Projects to study FastAPI, a Python framework for building fast and well documented APIs :rocket:

 ## :key: Requirements